MTG/acousticbrainz-genre-dataset/README.md

 Each line corresponds to an anonymized RecordingID from a test dataset and should **include explicitly all predicted genre and subgenre labels**.

-Participants can ensure their submission format is correct running the provided evaluation script (**to be announced in mid-May**).
+Participants can ensure their submission format is correct running the provided evaluation script (**to be announced in June**).

 Participants should report whether they used the whole development dataset or only its part for every submission.